 We will ensure there is a clear agreement of roles and responsibilities to maintain safeguarding and daily monitoring of attendance arrangements for learners who are not taught on site.

 Schools will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to ensure they are meeting the needs of the learner.
-Written confirmation from the Alternative Provision provider will be obtained to confirm that safer recruitment checks on staff have been completed are satisfactory and compliant with relevant statutory guidance.
+Written confirmation from the Alternative Provision provider will be obtained to confirm that safer recruitment checks on staff have been completed, are satisfactory and compliant with relevant statutory guidance.

 2.6 Children Missing or Absent from Education